- Cost for the week--$135 for a full day, $85 for a half day

-The Hornet Soccer Camp is entering its twelfth year and has successfully trained hundreds of area players.
+The Hornet Soccer Camp is entering its fifteenth year and has successfully trained hundreds of area players.
 The camp is sponsored by the SUNY Broome Department of Athletics.
-Bill Rich, the Camp Director, is entering his 21st season as Head Women's Soccer Coach at SUNY Broome.
+Bill Rich, the Camp Director, is entering his 24st season as Head Women's Soccer Coach at SUNY Broome.
 Camp coaches Bill Rich along with his Technical Director and Associate Women's Soccer Coach Chris Grafton, bring a wealth of knowledge along with the ability to teach the camp.
-The Lady Hornets' overall record of 319-79-13 has produced numerous All Americans, All Region and All Conference players.
+The Lady Hornets' overall record of 332-83-13 has produced numerous All Americans, All Region and All Conference players.
 They are three-time NJCAA National Champions and five-time NJCAA Finalists.

 It is our philosophy that soccer should be fun, and we believe that training is most effective in a stress-free environment.
 At Camp, our definition of fun is setting a goal that is challenging, and working hard to attain that goal.
 We focus on achievement and mastery of lessons, while teaching players how to set goals and measure their success in reaching them.